Finnish grammar: Indefinite pronouns

-Noun forms
+Nouns

-The Finnish language does not distinguish gender in nouns or even in personal pronouns: hän is 'he', 'she', 'they' (singular), or 'it' depending on the referent.
+Finnish does not have grammatical gender, not even in personal pronouns: hän is 'he'or'she' depending on the referent.
 There are no articles, neither definite nor indefinite.

 Possessive suffixes

 Cases

 Finnish has fifteen noun cases: four grammatical cases, six locative cases, two essive cases (three in some Eastern dialects), and three marginal cases.

 Some notes about the cases listed in the table above: